Mount Shasta: Description

+The origin of the name "Shasta" is vague, either derived from a people of a name like it or otherwise garbled by early Westerners.
 Mount Shasta is connected to its satellite cone of Shastina, and together they dominate the landscape.
 Shasta rises abruptly to tower nearly 14179 ft above its surroundings.
 On a clear winter day, the mountain can be seen from the floor of the Central Valley 140 mi to the south.
 The mountain has attracted the attention of poets, authors, and presidents.

 The mountain consists of four overlapping dormant volcanic cones that have built a complex shape, including the main summit and the prominent and visibly conical satellite cone of 12330 ft Shastina.
 If Shastina were a separate mountain, it would rank as the fourth-highest peak of the Cascade Range (after Mount Rainier, Rainier's Liberty Cap, and Mount Shasta itself).

 Mount Shasta's surface is relatively free of deep glacial erosion except, paradoxically, for its south side where Sargents Ridge runs parallel to the U-shaped Avalanche Gulch.
 This is the largest glacial valley on the volcano, although it does not now have a glacier in it.
 There are seven named glaciers on Mount Shasta, with the four largest (Whitney, Bolam, Hotlum, and Wintun) radiating down from high on the main summit cone to below 10000 ft primarily on the north and east sides.
 The Whitney Glacier is the longest, and the Hotlum is the most voluminous glacier in the state of California.
 Three of the smaller named glaciers occupy cirques near and above 11000 ft on the south and southeast sides, including the Watkins, Konwakiton, and Mud Creek glaciers.